|Reportback of European Tour 2005 |

 From Frankfurt, we took a train to Regensburg, to visit Bertha Constance-Schwarz – our most senior lady student.
 Andrew was overjoyed to see her after 9 years.
 Bertha and her husband Jurgen put together a Braai (BBQ) on the banks of the Danube River – we stayed till late just enjoying being back in her company.
 We’ve brought three packets of Chilli Bite with especially for her to make South African Daltjies.
 Whilst in Regensburg, Bertha took us around as her hubby had to work.
 The good news is that the two will be returning to South Africa as Jurgen will be managing his company’s South African office.
 On our departure, Bertha arranged a superb breakfast – but after eating, whilst everyone kept her occupied, I made the most of their ADSL connection to catch up with outstanding e-mail.

 From Regensburg we left for Rosenheim via Munich.
-We were going to compete in the WOMAA World Martial Arts Games on July 15 - 17.
-Our first snag was that we had no idea where the event was going to be held - at the Rosenheim Bahnhoff there was no indication of the venue and on going through correspondence from the organiser, we picked up the venue and then had to ask for directions.
-The lady at the info booth was the first person in Germany that did not speak English - so I had to rack my brains to bring my University German back and luckily I could get directions - after two buses, we stopped right in front of the venue.
+We were going to compete in the WOMAA World Martial Arts Games on July 15 – 17.
+Our first snag was that we had no idea where the event was going to be held – at the Rosenheim Bahnhoff there was no indication of the venue and on going through correspondence from the organizer, we picked up the venue and then had to ask for directions.
+The lady at the info booth was the first person in Germany that did not speak English – so I had to rack my brains to bring my University German back and luckily I could get directions – after two buses, we stopped right in front of the venue.

-Entering the door of the arena, I asked to speak to Freddy Kleinschwaerzer, the German organiser as well as Bruce Smith, the President.
+Entering the door of the arena, I asked to speak to Freddy Kleinschwaerzer, the German organizer as well as Bruce Smith, the President.
 I had corresponded with Bruce for over five years so it was good meeting them both.
 It looked a bit chaotic and everyone was either registering or sorting themselves out, but that is the norm.
 We were provided with accommodation in a school gym across the road from the Gabor-Halle which proved pretty convenient.
 The American team stayed in Munich, and it took them nearly an hour to get to the venue – that means we were rather fortunate and could afford to sleep late.

 After making ourselves comfortable, we went back to the tournament hall and pretty soon after that, they had the Opening Ceremony – as we came late, I had not yet registered the team, so I quickly chatted to Mrs Smith, gave her the page with all the details and then went on to take part in the March pass – our flag was pretty prominent and when they called the bearers of the flag onto the stage, we were right in front so, once again, our flag enjoyed the lime-light.

-Friday's activities included the Self Defence divisions as well as continuous sparring.
+Friday’s activities included the Self-Defense divisions as well as continuous sparring.
 Andrew, Jean-Pierre and myself were entered and we opted to do the kata applications as part of our routine.
 Unfortunately we competed against non-traditional acts, so we did not fare well at all.
 In the sparring, our kids did not compete as we did not hear their divisions being called out.
-On Friday, Aysha and Ruqiya volunteered their services as officials, but after losing out on the kids divisions, we opted to utilise them to manage our team.
+On Friday, Aysha and Ruqiya volunteered their services as officials, but after losing out on the kids divisions, we opted to utilize them to manage our team.
 Also, Aysha was not feeling to well and had to take regular naps.